debian-cryptoanarchy/cryptoanarchy-deb-repo-builder/docs/user-level.md

 * **Important: you need to have `desktop` component active in order to install `electrum`**
 * You shouldn't notice a huge difference from running ordinary Electrum
-* The only noteworthy change to the official app is that launching it from menu will make sure it's conneted to your own local full node.
+* The only noteworthy change to the official app is that launching it from menu will make sure it's only conneted to your own local full node.
 * Please keep in mind you'll need to wait for `electrs` to sync before you can use Electrum

 ### lnd and lncli